 - Moisturize.
 The skin on the bottom of our feet is as thick as a nickel.
 Additionally, our feet do not have a lot of oil glands to keep the skin moisturized so it’s essential to use a moisturizing foot care product to keep the skin from drying and hardening which can lead to calluses.

 - Elevate.
 If you are on your feet a lot or if you run or walk a lot, elevate your feet for a few minutes before going to bed.
 This helps take some of the pressure off and also helps circulate fresh blood into your tired feet.

-Most calluses go away with these simple steps but keep in mind that it takes some time.
+Most foot calluses go away with these simple steps but keep in mind that it takes some time to cure.
 Always see your doctor if you aren’t sure what is causing your calluses that won’t go away on their own or with home remedies.